0xGeegZ/lets-fucking-game-v1/README.md

 yarn deploy
 ```

-Update this command line to deploy all smart contract a on specific network.
+SEE [hardhat package.json](./packages/hardhat/package.json) to see all deployment commands.

 ## Auto-Funding

-The Hardhat project will attempt to auto-fund any newly deployed contract that uses Any-API or VRF, which otherwise has to be done manually.
+The Hardhat project will attempt to auto-fund the keeper deployed contract, which otherwise has to be done manually.

 The amount in LINK to send as part of this process can be modified in this [Hardhat Config](https://github.com/lets-fucking-game/lets-fucking-game/blob/main/packages/hardhat/helper-hardhat-config.ts), and are configurable per network.